Chinese New Year Special – Traditional Steamed Fish (清蒸魚)

 I did do myself a favor though to make this post possible.
 I unpacked and put away all my kitchen stuff the first thing after I moved in.
 For me, the Chinese New Year’s Eve Dinner is one thing I don’t want to miss.
 For this year, I actually managed to hammer out a few dishes between unpacking and cleaning.
 They are all relatively simple dishes I make on regular basis.

 For appetizer, I made this classic turnip cakes with Alice C’s help.
 This is a traditional Cantonese dish for Chinese New Year.
 All I can say is that after eating the homemade I have no desire to go back to the packaged turnip cake I used to buy.
-Check out the full recipe if interested in making it at home.
+Check out this original recipe or this healthier radish cake recipe if interested in making it at home.

 For the soup.
 I made this abalone chicken soup that I learned from my trip to Hong Kong and Canton.
 It is perfect for this kind of cold weather in New York